What is a technical writer and how can you become one?

 The style of technical writing is simple, clear, and direct.
 Technical writers often use bullet points and numbered lists to communicate detailed instructions.
 How they choose to organize and structure information is incredibly important.
 Technical writing is direct and word choice is often agonized over in order to ensure there’s no room for misinterpretation.
 Every word counts.

 The tone of technical writing is formal and neutral.
-A technical writer seeks to convey competency and subject matter expertise.
-They use an active voice to do this.
+A technical writer seeks to convey competency and subject matter expertise, and they use an active voice to do this.

 Types of technical writing